encse/finger/README.md

 # A tribute to the finger protocol
 I wanted to do something historical, and set up a simple `finger` service on my [server](https://csokavar.hu).

 As finger is totally outdated today due to security and privacy concerns, I decided to implement something very simple that is still the reminiscence of the internet of the 1980's.

 Finger used to have a feature to show the contents of the user's `.plan` and `.project` files.
 Today's equivalent of this would be to show the recent activity on social media sites.
 I decided to go with twitter.

+Not only that, but I also used the totally undocumented GitHub Skyline API to show a nice chart about contributions during the year.

 It works on the traditional finger port (79), but it's not compliant to RFC 1288, as it is just my server, with a single user.
 It's more like an auto response when somebody connects.

-We live in the 21st century, and everything is on the the web nowadays, so I added a second access point and exposed it on websocket as well.
-Now if you open the developer window on my website you see the same message dumped into the console.
+We live in the 21st century, and everything is on the the web nowadays, so I added a second access point and exposed it on http and on websocket as well.
+Navigate to https://finger.csokavar.hu to see it in action or open the developer window on https://csokavar.hu.

 ```
                                       99X